Allrams höjdarpaket

-Allrams höjdarpaket ("Allram's Top-Notch Parcel") was the name of Sveriges Television's Christmas calendar in 2004.
+Allrams höjdarpaket ("Allram's Top-Notch Parcel") is the Sveriges Television's Christmas calendar in 2004.

 Plot

-The doll Allram Eest airs Christmas TV together with his sidekick Tjet from a Norrland cottage in the Scandinavian Mountains.
+The doll Allram Eest presents a Christmas television program, together with his sidekick Tjet, from a Norrland cottage in the Scandinavian Mountains.

 Video

 The series was released to DVD on 25 November 2005.

 Videogame

-With the serie came a game called Allrams höjdarspel its a game with 25 minigames.
+With the series came a game called Allrams höjdarspel its a game with 25 minigames.
 You can play a new game every day until Christmas Eve.